 Here are some helpful tips to consider:

 The purpose of the session is to “uncover” the thinking of experts about interesting pediatric infectious disease cases.
-Fellows present the case as an unknown and our panelists discuss their approach to the patient and to identify areas where new research in pediatric ID is needed.
+Trainees present the case as an unknown and our panelists discuss their approach to the patient and to identify areas where new research in pediatric ID is needed.

 - What makes a good case for this session?
 The best cases are those that present an interesting differential or a diagnostic or treatment dilemma.

 - Remember that the entire presentation should take no more than ten minutes.
 In general, five minutes is allotted for the case presentation.
 The case presentation should conclude with a slide that lists a thoughtful differential diagnosis.
-After comments from the faculty panelists, the fellow will have an additional five minutes to reveal the diagnosis and highlight teaching points.
+After comments from the faculty panelists, the trainees will have an additional five minutes to reveal the diagnosis and highlight teaching points.
 Cases with excellent images (pathology, pathogens, patient physical examination findings or radiographs) are preferred.

-- It is very important that a faculty person review the fellow’s work and help him or her create the presentations.
+- It is very important that a faculty person review the trainee’s work and help him or her create the presentations.
 The quality of the presentation is important.
 Slides with bullet points are easier to read than slides that contain paragraphs of text.
 Slides should be free of misspellings and grammatical errors.
 Please take note of the example power point presentation and use it as a model when developing your presentation.